Constant (computer programming)

-In computer programming, a constant is a value that should not be altered by the program during normal execution, i.e., the value is constant.
+In computer programming, a constant is a value that is not altered by the program during normal execution.
 When associated with an identifier, a constant is said to be "named," although the terms "constant" and "named constant" are often used interchangeably.
-This is contrasted with a variable, which is an identifier with a value that can be changed during normal execution, i.e., the value is variable.
+This is contrasted with a variable, which is an identifier with a value that can be changed during normal execution.
+To simplify, constants' values remains, while the values of variables varies, hence both their names.

-Constants are useful for both programmers and compilers: For programmers they are a form of self-documenting code and allow reasoning about correctness, while for compilers they allow compile-time and run-time checks that verify that constancy assumptions are not violated, and allow or simplify some compiler optimizations.
+Constants are useful for both programmers and compilers: for programmers, they are a form of self-documenting code and allow reasoning about correctness, while for compilers, they allow compile-time and run-time checks that verify that constancy assumptions are not violated, and allow or simplify some compiler optimizations.

 There are various specific realizations of the general notion of a constant, with subtle distinctions that are often overlooked.
 The most significant are: compile-time (statically valued) constants, run-time (dynamically valued) constants, immutable objects, and constant types (const).

 Typical examples of compile-time constants include mathematical constants, values from standards (here maximum transmission unit), or internal configuration values (here characters per line), such as these C examples: